Compare Plasma cutting and Laser cutting: Which is Better For You?

 Automotive Cut complex shapes and patterns in metal sheets High accuracy and speed Car bodies

-Aerospace Cutting intricate components from materials Make intricate components with complex shape Micro parts in engine
+Aerospace Cutting intricate components from materials Make intricate components with complex shapes Microparts in the engine

 Electronic Devices Precision-cut delicate components Cut intricate patterns with minimal distortion Circuit boards and Sensors